NotAnAPI/ReKact/README.md

 When submitting an issue please include the following information:
 - A description of the issue
-- The Kact, classes, and NotAnAPI.ReKact code related to the issue
+- The Kact, classes, and ReKact code related to the issue
 - The exception message and stacktrace if an error was thrown
 - If possible, please include code that reproduces the issue.
 DropBox or GitHub's Gist can be used to share large code samples, or you could submit a pull request with the issue reproduced in a new test.